sanskrit/raw_etexts_english/blogs/manasataramgini/2007-09-10_where-have-we-come.md

 +++
-title = "Where have wexa0come?"
+title = "Where have we come?"

 +++
 ekanetra brought to mind an old incident. duShTa-putraka, gola-mukha and